Multivariate response and parsimony for Gaussian cluster-weighted models: Discussion

 \section{Discussion}

-A novel family of CWMs that can account for heterogeneous regression data with multivariate correlated response is presented.
+A novel family of cluster-weighted models called the eMCWM family is presented.
+These models can account for heterogeneous regression data with multivariate correlated responses.
 The distribution of the covariates is also explicitly incorporated in the likelihood, which to the authors' knowledge is also novel in multivariate response regression methodologies.
-This allows for imposition of an eigen-decomposed structure separately on both the responses and the covariates' component covariance matrices.
+This allows for separate imposition of an eigen-decomposed structure on the component covariance matrices of both the responses and the covariates.
 Hence, eMCWM can handle data where $\bX$ and $\bY|\bx$ might have different covariance structures.
 For this family, identification conditions are also provided.